-Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known / Potential Funding Sources Timing / Progress Haslar Hospital Coastal Path Extension of Solent Way to include a coastal path from GBC carpark to Blockhouse.
-GBC / HCC / developer Developer contributions including potential for GBC Not programmed at this time Military Road Cycle Link Extension of shared space multi-user route from Fairview Court crossing to shared space route north of Bay House School Playing Fields.
+Scheme Type and Details (relevant strategies / plans) Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Military Road Cycle Link Extension of shared space multi-user route from Fairview Court crossing to shared space route north of Bay House School Playing Fields.
 Route could also extend northwards (preferably on the western side of Military Road) to the junction with Station Road, where it could join the strategic cycle network (Henry Cort Way).
-GBC / HCC / MOD Developer contributions including potential for GBC Not programmed at this time Blockhouse Coastal Path Extension of Solent Way to include a coastal path around Blockhouse, when the site is released by the MOD.
-GBC / HCC / developer Developer contributions including potential for GBC Not programmed at this time Street Trees Programme Planting of street trees, hedgerows and other vegetation along key routes to make walking and cycling more attractive, and to reduce air and noise pollution.
-GBC / HCC Not known at this stage Not programmed at this time Bench Programme Provision of new benches in key locations, particularly in shopping areas and areas which are well used by older persons.
-GBC / HCC Not known at this stage Not programmed at this time Drinking Fountain Programme Provision of drinking fountains in key locations, particularly in shopping areas and along popular jogging and cycling routes.
-GBC / HCC Not known at this stage Not programmed at this time
+GBC / HCC / MOD Developer contributions including potential for GBC Not programmed at this time Blockhouse Coastal Path Extension of Solent Way and King Charles III England Coast Path to include a coastal path around Blockhouse, when the site is released by the MOD.
+GBC/HCC/ developer Developer as part of any redevelopment at Blockhouse.
+Not programmed at this time Street Trees Programme Planting of street trees, hedgerows and other vegetation along key routes to make walking and cycling more attractive, and to reduce air and noise pollution.
+GBC/HCC Not known at this stage Not programmed at this time Bench Programme Provision of new benches in key locations, particularly in shopping areas and areas which are well used by older persons.
+GBC/HCC Not known at this stage.
+Levelling Up funding could be used to deliver such improvements at Gosport Waterfront.
+Not programmed at this time Drinking Fountain Programme Provision of drinking fountains in key locations, particularly in shopping areas and along popular jogging and cycling routes.
+GBC/HCC Not known at this stage Not programmed at this time